51ST INAUGURAL CEREMONIES

 [

-THE NATIONAL ANTHEM
+NATIONAL ANTHEM

-Staff Sergeant Alvy Powell, U.S. Army Band
+Staff Sergeant Alvy Powell of the U.S. Army Band

 WATCH HERE